switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 0.9 (prototype) of the project.
+This is version 1.2 (Release candidate) of the project.
-It is however usable in production, the things that will be improved in v1.0 are:
+It is however usable in production, the things that will be improved in v1.3 are:

   - Hardware
     - Single universal PCB